natoka/F-k-Apttus/README.md

 - We request you to create a user with email rgandhi@apttus.com with X-Author for Contracts System Admin permissions.
 - Also, please share the URL of the record on which we are getting the same error when we finalize the quote.
 - Please provide us permission to create a clone of given template for testing purpose.
-- Also, we want to confirm if the same error is arising when we use any other template other than “EnglishFirst-Russian-Order-Invoice”
+- Also, we want to confirm if the same error is arising when we use any other template other than “Russian-Order-Invoice”

 We look forward to hear from you on the above mentioned details.